Tearran/its-shortStack/README.md

-# itScripts
+# its-i2cDevices
-itScripts are a collection of i2c device software
+its-i2cDevices is a collection of i2c device software for the Raspberry pi Used as
+- i2c component tester
+- Bash pipe

 ## Featured Scripts

+- its_database.py
-- its_database.py - A list of i2c [LKARS](https://www.lkars.com/) tested devices
+  - sqlite3.db ~ A list of i2c [LKARS](https://www.lkars.com/) tested devices
 - its_bmp280.py - Temprature and barametric pressure

 ### its scripts
-usage:
+basic use:
   python3 its_{name}.py
 ## its_database.py
   ```bash